cldiaz21/l-sinner-web/README.md

 - React TSParticles 2.12.2 (for particle animations)
 - React Slick 0.29.0 (for carousels)
 - EmailJS 4.4.1 (for contact form)
+- Supabase 2.80.0 (for database and storage)
+- Three.js & @react-three/fiber (for 3D animations)
+- Lucide React (for icons)

 ## 📦 Installation